 - Set Your Thermostat to Your Comfort Level: Depending on the outside temperature, and the efficiency, layout, and heating distribution of your home, you may need to set your heat pump temperature higher or lower to achieve the comfort feel you want, and to help circulate warm or cool air evenly throughout your home.
 For example, if you typically want your home temperature to be 20ᵒC, try setting your heat pump thermostat to 21ᵒC or 22ᵒC to feel the comfort you desire.

-- Heat & Cool Mode Use: Use the ‘Heat’ or ‘Cool’ mode on the thermostat or controller rather then ‘Auto’ temperature setting to avoid unnecessary switch overs on cool summer nights or sunny winter days.
+- Heat & Cool Mode Use: Use the ‘Heat’ or ‘Cool’ mode on the thermostat or controller rather than ‘Auto’ temperature setting to avoid unnecessary switch overs on cool summer nights or sunny winter days.
 As the seasons change, simply adjust your system’s controller to meet the desired temperature that feels most comfortable.

 Maintenance & Care